claudiarella/academic-kickstart/content/home/experience.md

   """

 [[experience]]
-  title = "Excellence Fellowship in Mathematical Physics" company = "NCCR (National Centre of Competence in Research) SwissMAP" company_url = "https://www.nccr-swissmap.ch" location = "Geneva, Switzerland" date_start = "2019-10-01"
-  date_end = "2020-06-30"
+  title = "Master Class in Mathematical Physics" company = "University of Geneva and NCCR (National Centre of Competence in Research) SwissMAP" company_url = "https://www.nccr-swissmap.ch" location = "Geneva, Switzerland" date_start = "2019-10-01" date_end = "2020-06-30"
   description = """
-  In progress.
+  Collaborated with Prof. Francis Brown (University of Oxford) on a project on Motivic Feynman Integrals, investigating the motivic Galois coaction and factorisation theorems for scalar Feynman graphs with non-generic kinematics.
+Collaborated with Prof. Francesco Riva (University of Geneva) on a project on Effective Field Theory, investigating the restrictions placed by positivity bounds and beyond on Horndeski theories of modified gravity.

 """

 [[experience]]